sonyal/FitnessTracker/README.md

 - Run the command `pytest backend/tests`

 ### Frontend Tests
-- Requires pytest, which can be installed using `pip install -U pytest`
+- Requires unittests, which can be installed using `pip install unittest`
-- In terminal, ensure directory is set to `fitness-tracker`
+- In terminal, ensure directory is set to `fitness-tracker/frontend`
-- Run the command `pytest frontend`
+- Run the command `python -m unittest discover`

 ## Team-Contributions